Skip to content

 Costs, ROI, and Business Impact

 The cost of workflow automation varies depending on the complexity of the processes being automated and the type of software used.
-However, the ROI can be significant.
-Businesses typically see a 40-60% reduction in process costs, thanks to reduced manual labor, improved accuracy, and faster turnaround times [industry research shows].
-For example, Gaazzeebo's work with Breckenridge Vipers, implementing a custom ticketing and merchandise platform, recovered $43,500 per season in Ticketmaster fees [/results/breckenridge-vipers].
+Absolutely — the ROI can be significant.
+Businesses typically see a 40-60% reduction in process costs, thanks to reduced manual labor, improved accuracy, and faster turnaround times.

 Key Insight: Workflow automation can deliver a significant ROI by reducing costs, improving efficiency, and freeing up employees to focus on higher-value tasks.